friedkeenan/nxpy/cpython/Doc/reference/datamodel.rst

 the final class object is created the namespace is copied into a new ``dict``.

-If the metaclass has no ``__prepare__`` attribute, then the class namespace is initialised as an empty ordered mapping.
+If the metaclass has no ``__prepare__`` attribute, then the class namespace is initialised as an empty :func:`dict`.

 .. seealso::